professional-procrastinator/professional-procrastinator/README.md

-Hey, I'm Nishit Jha, a junior at DPS Noida!
+Hey, I'm Nishit Jha, a junior at DPS RK Puram!
 I try to build new software with the MERN stack that solves real-world problems, and regularly participate in national and international hackathons.

 Anyways, here are some boring stats about my github profile.